nadethoughts/Aetheria/Crown-of-the-Immortals/Adventures/1.The-Light's-Fall/Session-3.08.10.24.md

 4. The Goblins are being provoked into action or controlled.
 5. The Artifact (A Giant Time turner) is Broken and cannot be repaired by normal means.
 6. Why would someone who is controling Goblins want to turn back time?
-7. The Undead in this temple are
+7. The Undead in this temple are Adventurers that were trapped in here.

 # Develop fantastic locations.